Jun 10, 2022

 You can designate beneficiaries for life insurance, retirement accounts, or registered savings vehicles like IRAs, RRSPs or TFSA before you die.
 These funds typically go directly to your heirs without having to go through probate.
 You should also name a secondary beneficiary in case the primary beneficiary pre-deceases you.

 Titling your assets to joint ownership can also be a brilliant way to avoid probate.
 Ideally, assets held jointly with rights of survivors pass directly to the surviving joint owner.
 However, naming a joint owner when he or she is not the only beneficiary of the estate may cause disagreement between heirs.
 Additionally, tax consequences, including capital gains property transfer tax, may apply when naming joint owners of the specific property.

 A trust enables you to title your assets to it, which will be held by an appointed trustee.
 After your death, the trust will provide for the distribution of the property.
 Because the trust owns the property, it is not considered part of your probate estate.
 No estate means no probate process.

 Taking steps now to avoid a costly probate process later guarantees peace of mind for you and your loved ones during a difficult time.
 Avoiding a probate process can help preserve family privacy, save money, and ease the transfer of assets to your heirs.
 Although some actions to avoid probate are relatively straightforward, others may need the help of knowledgeable estate planning, tax, and probate experts.

-If you are in Canada and need the help of an experienced estate executor, don't hesitate to contact Clear Estate.
+If you need the help of an experienced estate expert, don't hesitate to contact Clear Estate.
 From helping with the will to filing relevant tax returns, we will lay out the whole process for you to rest easy, knowing precisely that your beneficiaries will receive your assets quickly.